UPPMAX/uppmax4DL/docs/transfer.md

 !!! info "Wharf is a harbour dock"

     - The Wharf area can be reached from both Bianca and any other place on Bianca.
-    - Therefore it serves as a bridge between Internet and Bianca.
+    - Therefore, it serves as a bridge between Internet and Bianca.

 ## Data transfers:
 - <https://www.uppmax.uu.se/support/user-guides/bianca-user-guide/>